ga-wdi-boston/js-angular-factories/README.md

 The Singleton Design pattern will prevent more than one instance of a class to occur.
 One can only create one instance of a Singleton.

-We've seen Singletons in the past when we've used an object literal to create only one Carlot, TodoList, etc.

 Factories and Services are Singletons.

 [Singleton Pattern in Javascript](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#singletonpatternjavascript)